leemunroe/blog/_drafts/email-notes.markdown

 ### Email services for marketing purposes

 There are a lot more ESPs (Email Service Providers) than I could have imagined.
-I used to think it was between Campaign Monitor and Mailchimp.
+I used to think your options were Campaign Monitor and Mailchimp.
 Nope, lots more.
 Here are just a few of the better known providers:

 * [Campaign Monitor](https://www.campaignmonitor.com/)
 * [Mailchimp](http://mailchimp.com/)